nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * If a more specific search is required, utilise the `s/`.
   * Format: `find s/KEYWORD [s/MORE_KEYWORDS]`
   * Only individuals who match the keyword(s) one-to-one will be returned. e.g. `find s/Hans Bo` will not match `Bo Hans`. `find s/Hans Bo` will only match `Hans Bo`.
-  * Especially useful if there are multiple people with the same name in PROperty address book and you require a more specific search.
+  * Especially useful if there are multiple people with the same name in PROperty and you require a more specific search.

 Examples: